-Graduate nurse residencies are offered twice each year, in February and July.
-This year-long program is designed for the new graduate BSN who is licensed as an RN before the start date.
+Graduate nurse residencies are offered three times a year, in February, July and October.
+This year-long program is designed for new BSN graduates who are licensed as an RN before the start date of the program.
 It facilitates the transition from student to professional nurse using a myriad of educational techniques, including an RN preceptor who provides support, encouragement and expertise.
 Participants are required to attend monthly, four-hour seminars and educational opportunities.

 The residency is a full-time nursing position that transitions seamlessly into a full-time staff nurse position.
 Full pay and benefits are effective the first day of hire.
 Graduate nurse residents are expected to remain full-time on one unit for the entire year of the program, as well as actively participate in all learning opportunities that are offered.
 Only then can a transfer to another unit be considered.

 Yes.
 At Hershey Medical Center, all graduate nurse residents are selected to fill permanent staff nurse positions on the hiring unit.
 You will receive a full RN salary and comprehensive benefits beginning the day you start new employee orientation.

 You will most likely be assigned to a full-time night-shift rotation.
 Once the orientation period is complete (12 to 20 weeks), you will be able to apply to open positions on your unit.
 Your full-time status must be maintained for one full year.

 I already have my RN license.
 Must I complete a nurse residency in order to be hired at Hershey Medical Center?

 Yes, all new graduates without experience are required to be licensed and complete our Graduate Nurse Residency program.
 However, if you have a minimum six months of hospital acute care RN experience, you can apply for a staff nurse position and potentially be hired without the residency.

 What happens if I fail boards before the residency begins?